SeveriSuominen/s2cpp-monorepo/README.md

 Compiler version supporting <strong>C++17</strong> required.

-<strong>Clang, GCC and MSVC </strong>should all compile just fine, but only tested with Clang and MSVC (on Windows).
+Clang, GCC and MSVC should all compile just fine, but only tested with Clang and MSVC (on Windows).

 To generate project files: